googleads/googleads-python-lib/README.md

-This client library simplifies accessing Google's SOAP Ads APIs - AdWords, DoubleClick Ad Exchange SOAP, DoubleClick for Advertisers, and DoubleClick for Publishers.
+This client library simplifies accessing Google's SOAP Ads APIs - AdWords, and DoubleClick for Publishers.
 The library provides easy ways to store your authentication and create SOAP web service clients.
 It also contains example code to help you get started integrating with our APIs.

 ####Important Note Regarding DFP
 If you are using v201502 and newer in the DFP API, then performing actions on